 If the exit strategy leads to the sale of the business, owners must decide the acceptable price and terms.
 They must be prepared emotionally to sell if their terms are met.

 If you’re a business owner or CEO, are you faced with any of the challenges outlined in this blog?
 If so, vcfo’s financial, HR, technology and recruiting expertise can help address any and all of these challenges. vcfo and the Board Group hosted a webinar focused on the path to significantly increasing your company value over a three year period.
-To watch the on-demand version, click here.

 To read part one of this two-part series, click here.

 As a top financial consulting and HR consulting firm, vcfo provides contract CFO and CFO Consulting services, HR outsourcing and interim HR services.
 Additionally, we provide technology strategies consulting and cost-effective recruiting solutions.
 Whether you seek part-time, interim, project-based or full-time support, vcfo’s customizable engagement model will fit your specific business needs.

 This blog is based on the book, “Game-Changing Advisory Boards: Leveraging Outside Wisdom to Deliver Sustainable Value” and is from the Game-Changing Advisory Boards blog.